Sibtain Khan: Political career

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of PML-Q from Constituency PP-46 (Mianwali-IV) in 2008 Pakistani general election but was unsuccessful.
-He received 27,319 votes and lost the seat to Muhammad Feroz Joyia, an independent candidate.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate of the PML(Q) from PP-46 (Mianwali-IV) in the 2008 Punjab provincial election but was unsuccessful.
+He received 27,319 votes and lost the seat to Muhammad Feroz Joya, an independent candidate.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf (PTI) from Constituency PP-46 (Mianwali-IV) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Tehreek-e-Insaf (PTI) from PP-46 (Mianwali-IV) in the 2013 Punjab provincial election.
+He received 53,110 votes and defeated Muhammad Feroz Joya, a candidate of the PML(N).

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of PTI from Constituency PP-88 (Mianwali-IV) in 2018 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of the PTI from PP-88 (Mianwali-IV) in the 2018 Punjab provincial election.
+He received 56,016 votes and defeated Muhammad Feroz Joya, a candidate of the PML(N).

 On 27 August 2018, he was inducted into the provincial Punjab cabinet of Chief Minister Sardar Usman Buzdar without any ministerial portfolio.
 On 29 August 2018, he was appointed as Provincial Minister of Punjab for Forestry, Wildlife and Fisheries.

-In June 2019, he was arrested by National Accountability Bureau Lahore due to corruption charges due to this he was removed from his post of Provincial Minister of Punjab for Forestry, Wildlife and Fisheries.

-In January 2020, He was reappointed as Provincial Minister of Punjab for Forestry, Wildlife and Fisheries.
+In January 2020, he was reappointed as Provincial Minister of Punjab for Forestry, Wildlife and Fisheries.

 On 27 July 2022, the PTI nominated him for the role of Speaker of the Provincial Assembly of Punjab, which was vacated due to the election of former Speaker Chaudhry Pervaiz Elahi to the chief ministership.
 The election for the post of Speaker was conducted on 29 July 2022, in which he was successful.
+He received 185 votes for the post, while his opponent, Malik Saif ul Malook Khokhar of the PML(N), received 175 votes.

+Controversies

+Arrest on corruption charges and jail term (2019)

+In June 2019, Khan, then serving as Punjab's Minister for Forestry, Wildlife and Fisheries, was arrested by the National Accountability Bureau (NAB) in Lahore.
+The arrest stemmed from allegations related to the illegal awarding of a multi-billion rupee iron ore exploration contract in 2007 during his tenure as Minister for Mines and Minerals.
+The contract was allegedly granted to Earth Resource Pvt Ltd without a competitive bidding process, despite the company's lack of prior mining experience.
+The Punjab Mines Department reportedly did not consider other companies and agreed to contribute only 20% to the project, rendering the joint venture illegal.
+Furthermore, the project's details were not disclosed to the Securities and Exchange Commission of Pakistan.
+Following his arrest, Khan was presented before an accountability court for physical remand.

+In July 2019, the court ordered that Khan three co-accused be sent to jail on judicial remand until July 17.
+The court expressed dissatisfaction with NAB's justification for further physical remand, noting that similar grounds had been presented previously.
+Khan had resigned from his ministerial position following his arrest in June 2019.
+He remained incarcerated until he was granted bail by the Lahore High Court on September 19, 2019, marking approximately 94 days in custody.